FineUploader/fine-uploader/readme.md

 <br/>
 ### License ###
 This plugin is open sourced under GNU GPL v3 or you may purchase a Widen Commerical license to release you from the terms of GPL v3.
 Please see the [downloads page](http://fineuploader.com/downloads.html) for details.
+For open-source users (those comfortable with the GPL v3 license) please see the [GPL Developers](docs/gpl-devs.md) readme for information on building your own version-stamped copy of the library.

 <br/>